 Binance Security and Safety

 Is Binance safe for Canadians to use?
-Yes and no. Binance Canada was banned in Ontario because they failed to comply with Ontario’s Securities Act.
+Yes, it is.
 However, Binance allows you to set up two-factor authentication (2FA) and whitelist withdrawal addresses, so you can be sure no unauthorized person can access or withdraw from your account.
 You can also protect your account with a security key and an anti-phishing code if you wish.

 Binance is one of the biggest and most reputable exchanges in the world so you should be able to rest easy knowing your crypto is in safe hands.
 However, Binance has been hacked before.
 Back in 2019, hackers stole 7,000 Bitcoin along with customers’ 2FA codes and API tokens.
 The hackers used phishing and viruses to gain access to the exchange.
 However, because Binance holds most of its digital assets in cold storage, the hackers only got away with what was in the hot wallet – about 2% of Binance’s Bitcoin holdings at the time.
 No users’ funds were stolen because Binance used its emergency insurance fund to cover the loss.